Texas State Teachers Association

-Texas State Teachers Association, or TSTA, is the oldest education organization in Texas, affiliated with the National Education Association (NEA).
+The Texas State Teachers Association (TSTA) is a teacher's trade union based in Austin in the U.S. state of Texas.
+Founded in 1880, it is the oldest education organization in the state.
+The association is affiliated with the National Education Association (NEA).
 TSTA is led by a full-time state president and vice president, a board of directors, and a democratically elected House of Delegates.